unibe-geodata-modelling/2018-snow-avalanches-sources/README.md

 This is the explanation how to use the Python script.

+After the intro part, the script has three main parts:
+1. The creation of the PRA_final file with the final PRA polygons (until line 488)
+2. The validation (from line 489 until line 579)
+3. The deletion of unnecessary files (from line 580 to the end)

 These things have to be adjusted before the execution:
 * Line 38: set a preworkspace folder
 * Line 42: define the name for the file geodatabase (gdb)